Paulus of Verdun

-Saint Paulus of Verdun (576-648) was a bishop of Verdun in the Lorraine region of France from 630 until his death in 647 or 648.
+Paulus of Verdun (576-648) was a bishop of Verdun in the Lorraine region of France from 630 until his death in 647 or 648.

+Life

 Paulus was the son of a wealthy family – his name suggests that he was part of the old Gallo-Roman aristocracy.
 According to St Augustine Abbey's Book of Saints, Paulus is said to have been the brother of Saint Germanus of Paris.
+As a young man he was educated at the court of Chlothar II where he belonged to a small but very influence circle of young boys such as the future king Dagobert I, Desiderius, the later bishop of Cahors, and Eligius, the later advisor of Dagobert I and bishop of Noyon-Tournai according to the letter of Desiderius of Cahors (Epistola I.10).